SrGMC/tu-aca-project/report/report.md

 ![Agree predictor accuracy](images/accuracy_agree.png)

-In Figure 3 we can see that, as stated, increasing the size of the tables produces an improvement in the accuracy of the predictor.
-This is because the small size tables still have interference although it affects less and, although the objective of the Agree predictor is to reduce negative interference, it is not feasible to have tables for all possible instructions.
+In Figure 3 we can see that, as stated, increasing the size of the tables produces an improvement in the predictor's accuracy.
+This is because the small size tables still have interference although it affects less and, although the Agree predictor aims to reduce negative interference, it is not feasible to have tables for all possible instructions.

 Likewise, as expected, increasing the size of the tables provides more information to the predictor when making a prediction, as well as a better correlation between branches with similar behavior which map to the same PHT entry, consequently increasing the accuracy.

-On the other hand, again in Figure 3, we can see the results of test 2.
+Again in Figure 3, we can see the results of test 2.
 We can quickly observe that, in some cases, when the direction of the branch has more "influence", the accuracy improves, however, we find cases where the accuracy has an equal or very similar value and that the results, unlike the first test, do not follow a linear trend.

-This may be because in some cases the branch correlation is influenced by both registers equally while in others, this correlation is due in a small major part to the branch direction itself.
-Concluding, it cannot be confirmed that the smaller the branch history register size, the more dependent the prediction is on the branch direction.
+This may be because sometimes the branch correlation is influenced by both registers equally while in others, this correlation is due in a small major part to the branch direction itself.
+In conclusion, it cannot be confirmed that the smaller the branch history register size, the more dependent the prediction is in the branch direction.

 ### Saturating Counter